uvadmt/uvadmt.github.io/src/content/syllabus.md

 this class to solve new problems and understand it well enough to explain most concepts in the class.
-A “B” grade means we are convinced that you understand the main ideas in this class well enough to be well prepared for a follow-on course (i.e., one that has this as a pre-requisite).
+A “B” grade means we are convinced that you understand the main ideas in this class well enough to be well prepared for a follow-on course (i.e., DMT2 and other courses that include this course as a pre-requisite).

 Although the material we cover is challenging, and the pace may seem